 Sunak closing in on announcing UK rejoining EU’s Horizon science programme

-Sources said the Prime Minister has given the green light for a deal to be finalised.
+Sources said prime minister has given the green light for deal to be finalised

 Rishi Sunak appears set to announce that the UK will rejoin the European Union’s £85 billion Horizon science research programme.